ElineVerbon/TheExchanger/README.md

 - Type './gradlew deploy' to start the server

 To start the client on the computer:
-- In the same terminal window, type './gradlew executeClient'
+- In the same terminal window, type 'java -cp build/libs/NUM2-0.0.1.jar com.nedap.university.eline.exchanger.client.Client'
+- Now answer the prompts!